-- A copy of the new CRIS registration form

-- A copy of the service handbook displaying complete and up to date service history

-- A cheque for £50 made payable to Buccaneer
+- A copy of the new CRIS registration form - A copy of the service handbook displaying complete and up to date service history\ - A cheque for £50 made payable to Buccaneer.

-Transfer of ownership must be made within the first three months of any change of local

-ownership in order for the warranty cover to remain valid.
+Transfer of ownership must be made within the first three months of any change of legal ownership in order for the warranty cover to remain valid.

-Buccaneer Customer Care Delves lane Consett County Durham

-DH8 7PE

-www.elddis.co.uk

-This form is also available for you to print from our web site.

-NOTIFICATION OF CHANGE OF OWNERSHIP

-Previous owner details (if known):

-Name:

-Address:

-Post code:

-Email:

-New owner details:

-Name:

-Address:

-Post code:

-Daytime telephone number:

-Email:

 Details of Caravan:

-Range: Model:

-Vehicle identification number (17 digits):

-In order for you warranty to remain valid, your caravan must have been serviced annually by an Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook
+\ In order for you warranty to remain valid, your caravan must have been serviced annually by an Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook.

-If you do not want to receive information about products and services from Buccaneer, please tick.
+If you do not want to receive information about products and services from Buccaneer, please tick. 🖵